 This Minor is open to all NTU students.
-To pursue the Minor in Chinese Creative Writing, students will have to read at least 5 courses, totaling at least 15 AUs in courses (including ONE compulsory course and any FOUR elective courses), taken as Unrestricted Electives (UE).
+To pursue the Minor in Chinese Creative Writing, students will have to read at least 5 courses, totalling at least 15 AUs in courses (including ONE compulsory course and any FOUR elective courses), taken as Unrestricted Electives (UE).

 The School also partners the National Arts Council to run a Chinese creative writing residencies programme.
 Critically acclaimed writers, both local and international, work on a literary project of their own and teach creative writing courses in NTU.